 -- Critique the products, practices and perspectives of Spanish cultures.

 -- Articulate in Spanish a biblical perspective on cultural issues.

--- Implement well-written lesson plans in teaching Spanish.
+-- Create and implement well-written lesson plans for teaching Spanish.

 What classes will I take?